01 of 07

 02 of 07

-Oregano is one of my favorite herbs for containers.
+Oregano is a favorite herb for containers.
 It is incredibly forgiving, scoffs at drought and likes poor soil so doesn't need much fertilizer.
 It is a low growing plant with small leaves and will drape over the sides of containers, so can be used as a "spiller," though it won't spread too much.

 Of all the oregano varieties, golden oregano (Origanum vulgare 'Aureum’) is my favorite because it can add a bright spot to any container.